plattebasintimelapse/pbt-potd/README.md

 Before you get started, you need a set of PBT timelapse images in a folder at `images/originals`.
 You should also create `images/resized` for the resized images that are created.

+**Note:** You'll need ffmpeg installed on your machine.
+I just installed it with Homebrew.
+Unsure how this gets documented or put into system requirements.

+	brew install ffmpeg

+If you already have it installed, make sure to include the follow codecs in the build:

+	brew reinstall ffmpeg --with-libvpx --with-theora

+I think there is a compilation guide for Raspberry Pi.

+Install virutalenv if you don't already have it:

+	pip install virtualenv

+Create a virtual Python environment:

+  	virtualenv env

+To begin using the virtual environment, it needs to be activated:

+  	source env/bin/activate

+Install the project requirements:

+  	pip install -r requirements.txt

+**Make some videos!**

 ### What You'll See

 At least at this point...